bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-09-20-newsletter.md

   without flushing the UTXO set from RAM to disk, which can [provide][lopp cache] about a 25% speed up.
-It was decided to remove the limit rather than raise it because there was no optimal value that would be future-proof and to give users complete flexibility.
+It was decided to remove the limit rather than raise it because there was no optimal value that would be future-proof and to give users complete flexibility. {% assign timestamp="52:23" %}

 - [Bitcoin Core #30286][] optimizes the candidate search algorithm used in cluster linearizations, based on the framework laid out in Section 2 of